-Lights!
-Camera!
-Alaska!
-Reality TV thrives in the Last Frontier
+Reality TV Thrives in the Last Frontier

-Alaska: Where life is as real as it gets.
+Alaska is a unique destination, where life is as real as it gets.
 Real fascinating and real unique, real cool and real cold, real mysterious and real extreme, real welcoming and even real dangerous.
 No wonder literally dozens of reality TV programs are, or have been, based in Alaska and around its often more-interesting-than-fiction residents and lifestyles.
 Some might call it a cottage industry, though cabin industry would be more accurate.

 Alaska has long intrigued the world, making it a perennially popular travel destination.
 That same allure also turned Alaska into a television obsession in the era of reality programming.
 From the comfort of their couches, viewers can get up-close-and-personal perspectives on the wild and wondrous, challenging and commonplace aspects of life in every corner of the north.
-They also get the rare chance to meet and hang out with Alaska’s larger-than-life personalities, from the relatable to the peculiar, the stoic to the end-of-the-road oddball.
+They also get the rare chance to meet and hang out with Alaska’s larger-than-life personalities, from the familiar to the peculiar, the stoic to the end-of-the-road oddball.